 Set healthy lunch guidelines.

 This is a great opportunity to teach kids about what makes up a healthy meal.
-Talk to them about what should go in a healthy school lunch.
+Talk to them about what should go in a school lunch that is nutritious.
 Explain that a sugary snack may make them feel tired at the end of the day.

 Be specific.
 Tell them how many of each type of food should make up a lunch or, for example, how many cookies should go into the baggie.
 The best way to do this is to work side-by-side packing lunches together for a while.

 Kids can put together a lunch, but they can't grocery shop or cook most foods.
 So it's up to you to have the food on hand for them to pack.

 Be sure to have a variety of choices, so kids don't have to pack the same thing every day.

 On the flip side, don't keep on hand foods that you don't want them to eat.
 I know it sounds obvious, but often we keep unhealthy foods around as a "treat" or for adults only.
 It's easier to only make available what you want them to eat, rather than to become the food police and have to OK every item.

 Mark "Do not eat" on leftovers that you are saving for another meal.

 Perhaps when kids were little you had a snack box for little ones to retrieve their own snacks.
 Now expand it into a lunch area.
 Set aside a cabinet to keep lunch-making items such as: